-There were no shares issued to Directors and other Key Management Personnel as part of compensation during the year ended 30 June 2020.
+There were no shares issued to Directors and other Key Management Personnel as part of compensation during the year ended 30 June 2021.
+However, in accordance with the resolution passed at the Annual General Meeting held on 17 December 2020, KMP were issued shares to pay or part - pay salary and fees owing to them as at 30 June 2020.